joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/basics-of-error-handling.md

 handling routines:

 Asynchronous
-A program command such as a method call that doesn’t provide an immediate result; instead it gives a result (or error) in the form of an event.
+A program command such as a method call that doesn't provide an immediate result; instead it gives a result (or error) in the form of an event.

 Catch